Honors Program Application Process

 Entering First-Year Students

-Students who do not enter the University Honors Program upon admission to Butler University may still join the program.
+Students who do not enter the University Honors Program upon admission to Butler University may still join the program via petition.
+Students who join after matriculating complete the program at the same (or higher) rate as students who entered as incoming students.

 - Students may also petition for admission to the program.
 With the support of a faculty member (download recommendation form) and a GPA of 3.60 or higher, a student who has a true desire to be in the program may apply by writing a letter describing educational background, goals and how participation in the Honors Program will contribute to their education at Butler University.